 - Know your schedule for the next day in case the employer asks you to interview.

-- Apply for open positions via Luddy Careers or the employer’s website.
-If employers are holding on-campus interviews during the semester, applying through SICE Careers is the first step in the interview process.
+- Apply for open positions via Handshake or the employer’s website.
+If employers are still holding interviews during the semester, applying through Handshake is the first step.
 Make sure to apply by the resume submission deadline, which could be the day of the fair.

 - The next day, send a thank-you email, card, or LinkedIn message to the representatives you spoke with.